 The definitions and applications of these values, as developed by Meyer, have been incorporated into the M&A Synergies Framework and are especially useful in understanding and improving interpersonal interactions.12

 Just like Albert Einstein’s theory of relativity deals with a person’s relative perspective of time and space, culture researchers like Hofstede and Meyer found that culture must be measured by comparison to other nations.
 In both Hofstede’s and Meyer’s frameworks, each country has been arranged relative to other countries on a scale.
 This approach is necessary since a country’s measure does not gain meaning from its absolute position on a scale but rather a position relative to other countries in that set.
 For example, two countries can both be considered low-context cultures on the overall scale, but between the two countries alone, one will be higher context than the other one.
-This relativity is the important relationship since comparative cultures will affect the interactions between the two countries.
+This relativity is an important relationship since comparative cultures will affect the interactions between the two countries.
 We acknowledge that cultures may change slowly over time; however, Hofstede theorizes that all cultures tend to move together so their relative position to other countries holds constant.
 In essence, if cultures change, they change together.13

 M&A Synergies Framework